dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Person no-arg constructor
 Person [name=John, age=30]
 ```
-As you see, again we constructing object from json, we call no-arg constructor.
+As you see, again we're constructing object from json, we call no-arg constructor.
 Yet here we can comment no-arg constructor and it will work fine.

 #### IO and NIO